European red-rumped swallow

 The European red-rumped swallow (Cecropis rufula) is a small passerine bird in the swallow family Hirundinidae.
-It breeds in open hilly country of southern Europe and north Africa east to Iran, Pakistan and northwest India.
-During winter it migrates to Africa and southwest Asia.
-It was formerly considered to be a subspecies of the eastern red-rumped swallow (Cecropis daurica), united under the common name of “red-rumped swallow”.
+Historically, it was usually treated in a broad concept of the genus Hirundo, but is now treated in the genus Cecropis.
+It was formerly considered to be a subspecies of the eastern red-rumped swallow (Cecropis daurica), united, together with the African red-rumped swallow (C. melanocrissus, syn.
+C. domicella), under the common name of red-rumped swallow.